What is MAPE in a stock forecast accuracy check?

 Why MAPE varies so much by ticker

-MAPE is not a single platform-wide number — it is measured per ticker and per horizon, because forecastability genuinely differs across names.
-A stable, low-beta consumer staple typically backtests to a lower MAPE than a high-beta, high-volatility growth name or a stock mid-way through a structural business change.
-Quantustik publishes MAPE per ticker rather than a single blended average so this dispersion is visible, not hidden.
+MAPE is measured per ticker and per horizon, because forecastability genuinely differs across names — a stable, low-beta consumer staple typically backtests to a lower MAPE than a high-volatility growth name or a stock mid-way through a structural business change.
+We publish MAPE per ticker rather than one blended average so this dispersion is visible.

 Frequently asked questions